keithsharp/dev-tracker/README.md

 ### `dt delete activity-type <NAME>`
 Deletes the activity type with `NAME`.
 Returns an error if there is no such activity type.

+### `dt delete count <ID>`
+Deletes the count with `ID`.
+To obtain the `ID` of a count use the `-v` flag for the `dt list counts <PROJECT>` command.
+Returns an error if there is no such count.

 ### `dt delete repo <PATH>`
-Deletes the repository with `PATH`.
+Deletes the repository with `PATH` and all of it's associated counts.
 Returns an error if there is no such repository.

 ### `dt describe project <NAME>`
 Describes the project with `NAME`.
 Lists the repositories, a count of the activities for the project, and a count of the total lines of code  for the project.
 Returns an error if there is no such project.

 ### `dt describe activity <ID>`
 Describes the activity with `ID`.
 Lists the project name, the activity type, the start and end times (or still running), and the duration in minutes.
 To obtain the `ID` of an activity use the `-v` flag for the `dt list activities <PROJECT>` command.
 Returns an error if there is no such activity.

+### `dt describe count <ID>`
+Describes the count with `ID`.
+Lists project name, the repository path, the date and time of the count, and the lines of Rust code.
+To obtain the `ID` of a count use the `-v` flag for the `dt list counts <PROJECT>` command.
+Returns an error if there is no such count, project, or repository.

 ### `dt list projects [-v]`
 List all of the projects in the database.
 Use the optional `-v` flag to list the ID numbers for the projects.